WHAT IS A HAZARDOUS AREA?

 Hazardous Area Posts from the Abhisam Blog

-- Hazardous Areas & ATEX Workshop Conducted in Thane - Mumbai/Thane, Aug 27, 2019 -Abhisam recently conducted an intensive workshop on Hazardous Areas and ATEX in Thane for a major multinational engineering services company.
-The workshop covered all aspects of Hazardous Areas including concepts of Fire & Explosion protection, determination of area classification for flammable gases, vapors and dusts, methods of protection for equipment that ...
+- Hazardous Areas & ATEX Workshop Conducted in Thane - Update: ATEX e-learning – Now understand regulations for hazardous area instrumentation in our self paced online learning courses.
+Mumbai/Thane, Aug 27, 2019 -Abhisam recently conducted an intensive workshop on Hazardous Areas and ATEX in Thane for a major multinational engineering services company.
+The workshop covered all aspects of Hazardous Areas including concepts of Fire & ...
 Read more